Ancient Pueblo Sun Temple Had Geometric Patterns, Confirms New Study

-Constructing a building involves many geometrical shapes and patterns.
+Constructing a building involves using many geometrical shapes and patterns.
 In the absence of a proper mathematical calculation it is near impossible for anyone to build an architectural complex.

 The Research Work And Findings

 The mystery though lies in the fact that Egyptians and Greeks knew the usage of written language and numerics while the Pueblo people had no such advantage.
-Despite those minuses, the Pueblo people were still able to accomplish architectural endeavors bearing measurement errors less than 1 percent.
+Despite those minuses, the ancestral Pueblo people were still able to accomplish architectural endeavors bearing measurement errors less than 1 percent.

-"If you asked someone today to try to reconstruct this site and achieve the same precision that they had using just a stick and a piece of cord, it's highly unlikely they'd be able to do it, especially if they couldn't write anything down as they were working," says Dr. Towers.
+"If you asked someone today to try to reconstruct this site and achieve the same precision that they had using just a stick and a piece of cord, it's highly unlikely they'd be able to do it, especially if they couldn't write anything down as they were working," says Towers.

 From Our Sponsor